dsilvestro/PyRate/README.md

 #### The DES method is described in:

 * Silvestro, D., Zizka A., Bacon C. D., Cascales-Minana B. and Salamin, N., Antonelli, A. (2016) Fossil Biogeography: A new model to infer dispersal, extinction and sampling from paleontological data.
-Phil Trans Roy Soc B, in press.
+Phil.
+Trans.
+R. Soc.
+B 371: 20150225, in press.